If the reason that humans don't deal with Creative Sterility

 ; I Reject Your Reality

-, which is how other characters may see them; and the Strange Girl
+, which is how other characters may see them and Daydream Believer

 describes groups of people who harbor similar beliefs (but usually regarding fiction that someone else wrote) in real life.